Get Started with the AMA Kit

-The Alexa Mobile Accessory (AMA) Kit allows any device manufacturer for Bluetooth-capable peripherals to enable Alexa on devices that pair with connected mobile Android and iOS devices via a Bluetooth connection, such as headphones and Bluetooth speakers.
-With AMA, peripheral devices can become Alexa endpoints by connecting directly with the Alexa App on a customer’s mobile device.
-The AMA Kit, which contains documentation and development tools, is available to AVS developers to simplify and accelerate development of AMA-compatible devices.
+The Alexa Mobile Accessory (AMA) Kit allows any Bluetooth-capable device manufacturer to enable Alexa through a Bluetooth connection.
+With the AMA Kit, Bluetooth devices, such as headphones, speakers, and wearable audio devices become Alexa endpoints by connecting directly with the Amazon Alexa app on a mobile device.
+The AMA Kit, which contains documentation and development tools, is available to Alexa Voice Service (AVS) developers to simplify development of AMA-compatible devices.

 This page provides high-level onboarding information to help prepare you for implementing the AMA Kit in your Bluetooth accessory device.